ahimsa-innovation-diploma/id-prototype1/twoyearplan.md

 See the [Mentor & Core Team](mentorandcoreteam.html) section for more details.
 You may have started the planning process by yourself or with a few other people.
 Before creating a pitch, it is important to figure out who the core members of your team are.
 Your trip should have around two to four core members (for innovation diploma this may vary).

+## Year Two
+1. **Fundraising**
+> See [Fundraising](fundraising.html) Section for More Information ● Plan for Large Fundraiser
+● Delegate jobs amongst your team. (seva core team will give out larger jobs, which you can delegate within your group.
+Figure out how much everyone needs to fundraise.
+Communicate with other trips to figure out what they’re working on.
+● Working on Grants and Partnerships (optional) Start reaching out to potential sponsors.
+Begin writing drafts of grants.
+Get help from mentors and teacher mentors.
+2. **Pre-departure Curriculum**
+See Pre-departure Curriculum Section for more details.
+Go over the Pre-departure Curriculum with your group members.
+Ensure that everyone is preparing or prepared for your trip.
+Figure out any last-minute details and send the final emails before your trip.
+3. **Go on Trip!**